Microsoft Tasks and Planner MCP server

 You'll need:

-- Access to AI Gateway with permission to create MCP servers
+- Access to AI Gateway with permission to create MCP servers.

 Create an MCP server

-Find the API in the catalog
+Find the app in the catalog

 - Search for the application you want to connect, then select it from the catalog.